01mf02/computers-spaceflight/src/Epilogue.md

 taught routinely.
 The Jet Propulsion Laboratory has established a software resource center.
 Goddard Space Flight Center regularly sponsors a software engineering conference.
-Conferences have been held to get an early start on the use of the the Ada programming language in the Space Station project.
+Conferences have been held to get an early start on the use of the Ada programming language in the Space Station project.
 Obviously, NASA is committed to improvement and high quality in this field, as more and more functions on space flights are taken over by computers.